-Foreign visitors pay substantially more than locals, with entrance to Parque Nacional Los Glaciares, which includes Perito Moreno, costing $330 per person (updated November 2016).
+Foreign visitors pay substantially more than locals, with entrance to Parque Nacional Los Glaciares, which includes Perito Moreno, costing $500 per person (updated March 2017 - for anyone that doesn't believe Argentina's economy is in the toilet, we paid half that less than 18 months ago!).
 This is paid once your bus arrives at the entrance and is separate to any tour or transport costs, so remember to bring enough cash.

 We were surprised at how well the entire complex was designed.
 The wood and metal walkways blend into the surroundings and are very well constructed, rather than an eyesore.

 They bring you to a variety of viewing decks so you can appreciate the glacier from every angle and lead to some rest areas with benches where you can snack or just sit and enjoy the spellbinding view.
 Before you start to navigate these walkways, check out the map at the top which shows you the different routes to follow and how they connect up; each is colour-coded and there are signs along the way too to keep you right.